Smithok vs RLXMARTD: Which Is Better in 2026?

 Frequently Asked Questions

-Which is cheaper per bracelet — Smithok or RLXMARTD?
+Which is cheaper per bracelet — <a href="/reviews/smithok-paracord-bracelet/">Smithok</a> or <a href="/reviews/rlxmartd-paracord-bracelet/">RLXMARTD</a>?

-The RLXMARTD is cheaper per unit at $1.25 per bracelet (8-pack for $9.99) vs the Smithok at $2.25 per bracelet (4-pack for $8.99).
-The RLXMARTD wins on per-unit cost, while the Smithok wins on lowest total spend ($8.99 vs $9.99).
+The RLXMARTD is cheaper per unit — the 8-pack works out to roughly half the per-bracelet cost of the Smithok 4-pack.
+The RLXMARTD wins on per-unit cost, while the Smithok wins on lowest total spend since it ships fewer bracelets at a lower pack price.

 Does the RLXMARTD have a fire starter?